HRI-EU/JSEN/README.md

   play button in the JSEN Studio VCR control icons.
 To stop, click the stop button.
   To step (once threads are stopped), double click the play button.

-- JSEN/examples/JSENStudio/JSENExample2.js
+- JSEN/examples/JSENStudio/JSENExample2.js & JSENExample2Setup.js

-  RUN in browser: file:///..your..repo..path.../JSEN/JSENStudio/index.html?jsenSrc=../examples/JSENStudio/JSENExample2.js
+  RUN in browser: file:///..your..repo..path.../JSEN/JSENStudio/index.html?jsenSrc=../examples/JSENStudio/JSENExample2Setup.js,../examples/JSENStudio/JSENExample2.js

   This example shows threads synchronized with each other.
 It shows usage of signalInit/Notify/Wait and sleep.
+It also shows how to load more scripts in the JSENStudio (...?jsenSrc=script1,script2,script3,...)

 - JSEN/JSENStudio/index.html